Cross-Modal Causal Intervention for Medical Report Generation: Conclusion

 \section{Conclusion}

-In this paper, we propose Visual-Linguistic Causal Intervention (VLCI) framework for MRG, to implicitly deconfound the visual-linguistic confounders by causal front-door intervention.
-To alleviate the problem of unpaired visual-linguistic data when pre-training, we combine the PLM and MIM for cross-modal pre-training.
-To implicitly mitigate cross-modal confounders and discover the true cross-modal causality, we propose visual-linguistic causal front-door intervention modules VDM and LDM.
-Experiments on IU-Xray and MIMIC-CXR datasets show that our VLCI can effectively mitigate visual-linguistic bias and outperforms the state-of-the-art methods.
-The lower computational cost and faster inference speed of VLCI promote its clinical application.
-In the future work, we will distill medical knowledge from large language models (LLMs) for more medical imaging modalities such as CT, MRI, and pathological slides.
-We believe our work could inspire more causal reasoning methods in MRG.
+\red{In this paper, we \red{propose the Cross-Modal Causal Representation Learning (CMCRL)} framework for {RRG}, to deconfound visual-linguistic confounders by causal intervention.
+To alleviate the problem of unpaired visual-linguistic data when pre-training, we \red{propose RadCARE} for cross-modal pre-training, \red{integrating postfix text generation and degradation-aware masked image restoration task}.
+To mitigate cross-modal confounders and discover the true cross-modal causality, we propose visual-linguistic causal front-door intervention modules VDM and LDM\red{, which are integrated into the visual-Linguistic Causal Intervention (VLCI) model}.
+Experiments on IU-Xray and MIMIC-CXR datasets show that our \red{CMCRL} can effectively mitigate visual-linguistic bias and outperforms the state-of-the-art methods.
+The lower computational cost and faster inference speed of \red{CMCRL} promote its clinical application. \red{In future work, we aim to further refine our method to better align with advanced Large Language Models (LLMs) and apply it to a broader range of medical imaging modalities, including CT, MRI, and digital pathology slides, among others.
+Additionally, to enhance the interpretability of causal reasoning, we will integrate the inferential capabilities of LLMs with their internal knowledge for causal inference.
+This may involve leveraging existing multimodal data to construct retrieval-augmented generation (RAG) tools or employing multi-agent systems to mine patient causal information from multidimensional medical records.
+We believe our work will inspire more causal reasoning methods within the realm of Radiology Report Generation (RRG) and extend its impact to other areas of medical imaging.}}

 { }